Module eremitalpa.bio

 sequence : str

-The input sequence containing gaps ('-').
+The input sequence, which may contain gaps ('-').

 Returns